Braytho29/GradNorm_Openset_Detection/README.md

 ## Acknowledgement
 mmdetection folder is from [open-mmlab/mmdetection](https://github.com/open-mmlab/mmdetection) github repository (with some minor additions and changes).
 Please acknowledge mmdetection if you use this respository.
+The thesis is built upon the repository [openset_detection/](https://github.com/dimitymiller/openset_detection/) and results compare to the paper Uncertainty for Identifying Open-Set Errors in Visual Object Detection by Dimity Miller, Niko Suenderhauf, Michael Milford, Feras Dayoub